 Connects FROM a Mini-DisplayPort or Thunderbolt 2 video output device TO a display with a Mini-DisplayPort input.

-Connects from a Mini-DisplayPort or Thunderbolt video output device to a display with a Mini-DisplayPort input.
-Please note that while this Mini-DisplayPort cable is compatible with Thunderbolt sockets for AV signal transmission, a dedicated Thunderbolt cable is required for Data transmission to HDDs etc.
+**PLEASE NOTE: While this Mini-DisplayPort cable is compatible with Thunderbolt sockets for AV signal transmission, a dedicated Thunderbolt cable is required for data transmission to HDDs etc**

-Got one of those fancy MacBook Pros with a Thunderbolt socket - good 'o.
-Your new retina-quality display only takes Mini-DisplayPort inputs - perfect!
-As this Thunderbolt-compatible Mini-DisplayPort to Mini-DisplayPort cable is designed to carry ultra high-bandwidth DisplayPort Video & Audio signals with optimal fidelity.
+Got one of those fancy MacBook Pros with a Thunderbolt 2 socket but your new retina-quality display only takes Mini-DisplayPort inputs - perfect!
+As this Thunderbolt 2 compatible Mini-DisplayPort to Mini-DisplayPort cable is designed to carry ultra high-bandwidth DisplayPort video & audio signals with optimal fidelity.

 Works with all Mini-DisplayPort compatible hardware!

-So what's the difference between Mini-DisplayPort and Thunderbolt?
+So what's the difference between Mini-DisplayPort and Thunderbolt 2?